eidietrich/bzn-walk-map/README.md

 ```
 $ gulp
 ```
 Calls gulp default function.
-Currently starts a development server and calls an automatic referesh on changes to .html, .css, .js or data files.
+Currently starts a development server and calls an automatic referesh on changes.

 ### Building distribution files with minified js, etc.